espressif/esp-idf-sbom/README.md

 The output format may be changed with the `--format` option, which supports exporting the report into **json**, **csv** or **markdown** format.

+If NVD reports that a CVE is in CISA's [Known Exploited Vulnerabilities][12] (KEV) catalog, this information is included in the report.

 If package is not vulnerable to a specific CVE, it can be added to the manifest **cve-exclude-list** list and checker will not report it as identified vulnerability, but as excluded vulnerability.